diogo-pessoa/milestoneThree/UserStories.md

 - **Follow-up** from the BOOKS table I want to sort and order books and add pagination

-- As a Developer I want to present a friendly 404 (Not found) or Error Page when the user hits a problem on the page, allowing the to navigate back to the page
+- As a Developer I want to present a friendly 404 (Not found) or Error Page when the user hits a problem on the page, with meaningful messaging and allowing the to navigate back to the site.

+- As a user I want to upload Book Covers when Adding and Editing a new book.
+- As a developer I want to limit the file size and type when allowing user to upload images.

+### Backlog

+These are stories created during the development.
+To avoid interrupting the current work Just add a brief description the story for later development.

+- When Creating a new book, `book.create_one()` does not check if book already exists.
+Story to create check to validate at least if Title is not the same when other fields match.